USDA-FSA/fsa-design-system/guides/accessibility/resources.md

 layout: guide
 parent: "Accessibility"
 title: "Resources"
-intro: "The most common tools and tutorials FSA uses to improve and test accessibility."
+intro: "The most common tools and tutorials FPAC can use to improve and test accessibility."
 ---

 ## Code compliance